juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 ## Mount Pod failure {#mount-pod-error}

-JuiceFS Client runs inside the mount pod and there's a variety of possible causes for error, this section covers some of the more frequently seen problems.
+The JuiceFS client operates within the Mount Pod, and errors can arise from various causes.
+This section covers some of the most common issues.

 <details>
-<summary>**Mount pod stuck at `Pending` state, causing application pod to be stuck as well at `ContainerCreating` state**</summary>
+<summary>**Mount Pod stuck at `Pending` state, causing application pod to be stuck as well at `ContainerCreating` state**</summary>

-When this happens, [Check mount pod events](./troubleshooting.md#check-mount-pod) to debug.
+When this happens, [Check Mount Pod events](./troubleshooting.md#check-mount-pod) to debug.
 Note that `Pending` state usually indicates problem with resource allocation.

-In addition, when kubelet enables the preemption, the mount pod may preempt application resources after startup, resulting in repeated creation and destruction of both the mount pod and the application pod, with the mount pod event saying:
+In addition, when kubelet enables the preemption, the Mount Pod may preempt application resources after startup, resulting in repeated creation and destruction of both the Mount Pod and the application pod, with the Mount Pod event saying:

 ```
 Preempted in order to admit critical pod
 ```

-Default resource requests for mount pod is 1 CPU, 1GiB memory, mount pod will refuse to start or preempt application when allocatable resources is low, consider [adjusting resources for mount pod](../guide/resource-optimization.md#mount-pod-resources), or upgrade the worker node to work with more resources.
+Default resource requests for Mount Pod is 1 CPU, 1GiB memory, Mount Pod will refuse to start or preempt application when allocatable resources is low, consider [adjusting resources for Mount Pod](../guide/resource-optimization.md#mount-pod-resources), or upgrade the worker node to work with more resources.

 Insufficient cluster IPs may also cause the Mount Pod to remain in a `Pending` state.
 By default, the Mount Pod starts with `hostNetwork: false`, which may consume a large amount of cluster IP resources.
 If the cluster IP resources are insufficient, this may prevent the Mount Pod from starting successfully.
 Please contact your cloud service provider to increase the number of IPs for your Kubernetes cluster, or start with `hostNetwork: true`.
 For details, see [Customize Mount Pod and sidecar container](../guide/configurations.md#customize-mount-pod).

 </details>

 <details>
-<summary>**After mount pod is restarted or recreated, application pods cannot access JuiceFS**</summary>
+<summary>**After Mount Pod is restarted or recreated, application pods cannot access JuiceFS**</summary>

-If mount pod crashes and restarts, or manually deleted and recreated, accessing JuiceFS (e.g. running `df`) inside the application pod will result in this error, indicating that the mount point is gone:
+If Mount Pod crashes and restarts, or manually deleted and recreated, accessing JuiceFS (e.g. running `df`) inside the application pod will result in this error, indicating that the mount point is gone:

 ```
 Transport endpoint is not connected